Biographies of Prominent

 Prominent Utah Deaf Women Matter?

-It is enough to say that Utah's Deaf women deserve to be recognized for their efforts and achievements.
-They've also made substantial contributions to the Utah Deaf community and promoted the state's image outside of the state.
+Utah's Deaf women deserve to be recognized for their efforts and achievements.
+They have also made significant contributions to the Utah Deaf community and have promoted the state's image outside the state.

-Deaf women's life have not always been easy.
-Deaf women, too, have gone a long way, earning the right to vote, obtaining education, obtaining work, being involved in numerous advocacy organizations, and much more.
+The lives of Deaf women have not always been easy.
+Deaf women have also come a long way, gaining the right to vote, obtaining an education, finding work, participating in numerous advocacy organizations, and much more.

-It is enough to say that Utah's Deaf women deserve to be recognized for their efforts and achievements.
-They've also made substantial contributions to the Utah Deaf community and promoted the state's image outside of the state.
+Utah's Deaf women deserve to be recognized for their efforts and achievements.
+They have also made significant contributions to the Utah Deaf community and have promoted the state's image outside the state.

-Deaf women's life have not always been easy.
-Deaf women, too, have gone a long way, earning the right to vote, obtaining education, obtaining work, being involved in numerous advocacy organizations, and much more.
+The lives of Deaf women have not always been easy.
+Deaf women have also come a long way, gaining the right to vote, obtaining an education, finding work, participating in numerous advocacy organizations, and much more.

-As a Deaf feminist inspired by an iconic poster of Rosie the Riveter during World War II, I hope the role models in this document inspire Deaf women to become future leaders in the Utah Deaf community and nationally.
+As a Deaf feminist inspired by an iconic poster of Rosie the Riveter during World War II, I hope that the role models on this webpage encourage Deaf women to take on leadership roles in the future, both locally and nationally.

-My hat is off to Utah Deaf women for their dedication and determination in pursuing a respectable life and supporting others.
+My hat is off to Utah's Deaf women for their dedication and perseverance in working toward a respectable life and supporting others.

 Jodi Becker Kinner

-As a Deaf feminist inspired by an iconic poster of Rosie the Riveter during World War II, I hope the role models in this document inspire Deaf women to become future leaders in the Utah Deaf community and nationally.
+As a Deaf feminist inspired by an iconic poster of Rosie the Riveter during World War II, I hope that the role models on this webpage encourage Deaf women to take on leadership roles in the future, both locally and nationally.

-My hat is off to Utah Deaf women for their dedication and determination in pursuing a respectable life and supporting others.
+My hat is off to Utah's Deaf women for their dedication and perseverance in working toward a respectable life and supporting others.

 Jodi Becker Kinner